bkjaya2020/smathstudio-docker/README.md

 https://en.smath.com/forum/

-First I must be thankful to the following gentalman for prviding their valuble resourses and support to buid my docker reposirtory on Andrey Ivashov's SMath Studio-0.99.7030
+First I must be thankful to the following gentalman for providing their valuble resourses and support to buid my docker reposirtory on Andrey Ivashov's SMath Studio-0.99.7030

 Andrey Ivashov - Owner of Studio-0.99.7030